 Harly Jae is another proponent of the slow living movement and this brand wants to help you look good at the same time.
 Each piece is locally made in Vancouver with sustainable fabrics like linen or hemp.
-We’re eyeing the brands wide leg Pierrot pants and boxy Pierrot jacket —easy classics to wear as a set or separates, while its Bardot jumpsuit looks like an easy piece to dress up or down.
+We’re eyeing the brands wide-leg Pierrot pants and boxy Pierrot jacket —easy classics to wear as a set or separates, while its Bardot jumpsuit looks like an easy piece to dress up or down.

 Everyone knows the struggle of finding a well-fitting pair of jeans and that’s exactly why IRIS Denim founders Jessica Shvili and Lindsay Fernlund started the brand in the first place.
-The duo launched IRIS in 2013, the golden age of the skinny jean, and since then have branched out into a variety of cuts and washes, each as comfortable as they are stylish.
+The duo launched IRIS in 2013, the golden age of the skinny jean, and since then has branched out into a variety of cuts and washes, each as comfortable as they are stylish.
 Bonus: the denim is sustainably manufactured right here in Toronto!

-Long-line cardigans and shirt dresses take centre stage with SKYE, a San-Francisco-based womenswear brand that caters to the minimalist in all of us.
+Long-line cardigans and shirt dresses take center stage with SKYE, a San-Francisco-based womenswear brand that caters to the minimalist in all of us.
 The result?
 A sophisticated outfit that looks put together even if you got dressed in the dark.

 Touting itself as an elevated basics brand, New York-based Richer Poorer offers pieces with a hip, laissez-faire attitude.
 Think like an Urban Outfitters sort of vibe with boxy cropped tees, vintage-inspired t-shirts like the raglan or henley cuts, half-zip sweaters, and its best-selling classic bralette that comes in 16 different colours.
 Comfy, casual, and oh-so-cool.

 Think of Grana as Everlane’s slightly more tropical cousin.
-Based out of Hong Kong, the brands focus is on fabrics, featuring only the best from all around the world: Chinese silk, pima cotton from Peru, tencel from Austria, and linen from France.
+Based out of Hong Kong, the brand’s focus is on fabrics, featuring only the best from all around the world: Chinese silk, Pima cotton from Peru, tencel from Austria, and linen from France.
 Whether it’s a slip dress for easy-peasy dressing or a cashmere boyfriend sweater for colder climates (ahem, Canada), Grana’s got you covered.

 It’s right in the name with this one: AYR stands for All Year Round and it’s an apparel brand dedicated to versatile styles that can be worn all year.
 Functionality plays a major role throughout its collections without sacrificing its clean, neutral aesthetic.
-Check out the brands timelessly chic denim cuts or billowy button-downs for that effortlessly polished vibe.
+Check out the brand’s timelessly chic denim cuts or billowy button-downs for that effortlessly polished vibe.